ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm.md

 The console can take a few minutes to deploy.
 {: note}

 After you create the console, you can verify that the console deployment is succeeded.
-See [Step five: Verify the console installation](#console-deploy-ocp-verify-install) for instructions on verifying and accessing the console.
+See [Step four: Verify the console installation](#console-deploy-ocp-verify-install) for instructions on verifying and accessing the console.

 ### Advanced deployment options
 {: #console-deploy-ocp-rhm-advanced}